logpai/LoggingDescriptions/README.md

 <p align="center"> <a href="https://github.com/logpai"> <img src="https://github.com/logpai/logpai.github.io/blob/master/img/logpai_logo.jpg" width="500" height="125"/>  </a>
 </p>

+# LoggingDescriptions
+This repository maintains a set of _<code, log>_ pairs extracted from open-source projects, which are amendable to logging description generation research.
+You can read our paper for more details about the dataset.

-# Characterizing the Natural Language Descriptions in Software Logging Statements
++ Pinjia He, Zhuangbin Chen, Shilin He, Michael R. Lyu.
+[Characterizing the Natural Language Descriptions in Software Logging Statements](https://pinjiahe.github.io/papers/ASE18.pdf), *in Proc. of the 33rd ACM/IEEE International Conference on Automated

-## Code-Log Project List
+Software Engineering (ASE)*, 2018.

-The repository contains _<code, log>_ pairs that are extracted from 10 Java projects and 7 C# projects.
-The projects are listed as follows:
+The projects are listed as follows, including 10 Java projects and 7 C# projects.

 | No | Java Projects        | C# Projects            |
 | :------:|:-------------: |:-------------:|